hacks-guide/Guide_Wii/docs/index.md

 This guide has the end-goal of taking a completely unmodified Wii, vWii, or Wii mini and putting it into a state where homebrew can be ran.
 You will not lose any data so long as you follow guide instructions as written; your saves and games will not be lost and the functionality of your console will only be enhanced.

 Your console will be modded through the usage of the **HackMii Installer**.
-This will install the Homebrew Channel, your primary entry point for running homebrew, as well as ModMii, a crucial protection tool for your console.
+This will install the Homebrew Channel, your primary entry point for running homebrew, as well as BootMii, a crucial protection tool for your console.
 After this, the guide will provide additional protection via a tool called Priiloader, and provide instructions on how to install other recommended tools and software, if you so choose.

 ## What can I do with homebrew?